psychopy/psychopy/docs/source/builder/flow.rst

 You could then add a Text component and in the *text* field type :code:`$letter` and then set the corresponding dropsown box to "set every repeat".
 This indicates that you want the value of this parameter to change on each iteration of your loop, and the value of that parameter on each loop will correspond to the value of "letter" drawn on each trial.

 .. note::
     You only need to use the $ sign if that field name does not already contain a $ sign!
-You also don't need several dollar signs in a field e.g. you wouldn't set the position of a stimulys on each repeat using :code:`($myX, $myY)` instead you would just use :code:`$(myX, myY)` - this is because the dollar sign indicates that this field will now accept python code, rather than that this value corresponds to a variable.
+You also don't need several dollar signs in a field e.g. you wouldn't set the position of a stimulus on each repeat using :code:`($myX, $myY)` instead you would just use :code:`$(myX, myY)` - this is because the dollar sign indicates that this field will now accept python code, rather than that this value corresponds to a variable.